AA228 / CS238: Decision Making under Uncertainty

 AA229 / CS239: Advanced Topics in Sequential Decision Making

-Stanford University, Winter Quarter 2015–16, 2018, 2020, 2022
+Winter Quarter 2015, 2016, 2018, 2020, 2022, 2024

 This course surveys recent research advances in intelligent decision making for dynamic environments from a computational perspective.
 It will explore efficient algorithms for single and multiagent planning in situations where a model of the environment may or may not be known.
 Topics include partially observable Markov decision processes, approximate dynamic programming, and reinforcement learning.
 This course discusses new approaches for overcoming challenges in generalization from experience, exploration of the environment, and model representation so that these methods can scale to real problems in a variety of domains including aerospace, air traffic control, and robotics.
 Students are expected to produce an original research paper on a relevant topic.
 Prerequisites: AA228/CS238 or CS221.